MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/get-vm-list-activity.md

 The activity publishes all of the data from the required and optional properties into published data.
 Additional published data is generated based on the class that you select when you define the activity.

-### Get VM List Activity Required PropertiesNo required properties are provided for this activity.
+### Get VM List Activity Required Properties
+No required properties are provided for this activity.

-### Get VM List Activity Optional PropertiesNo optional properties are provided for this activity.
+### Get VM List Activity Optional Properties
+No optional properties are provided for this activity.

 ### Get VM List Activity Filters